2026 General Health Expectations

 Special Diets

-Campers who have food allergies that require meal adjustments such as a wheat or milk allergy should call or e-mail the IMC office when registering for camp.
+Campers who have Special Diets that require meal adjustments (food allergies, vegetarian, vegan, etc.) should include this information on their health form and in the Special Needs section of the Registration Form.
 Approximately 2 weeks before the camper’s session is to begin, the parent should call the IMC office to discuss the needs of the camper with the Food Service Coordinator.
 Please be sure to mail or email the Health Form in advance so that the correct amount of food can be ordered.

 IMC provides an extensive salad bar containing fresh fruits and vegetables.
-A vegetarian option is provided for all meals but may not be classified as vegan.
-Campers that have a special diet (vegan, gluten free, etc.) may request a menu from the office prior to camp and bring their own food to supplement the IMC meals.
-Food brought from home should be nut free and clearly labeled and brought in sealed storage containers and a designated spot in the fridge will be provided for storage.
+Campers that have a specialized diet (vegan, gluten free, etc.) may bring their own food to supplement the IMC meals.
+Food brought from home must be nut-free, have ingredients clearly labeled, and brought in sealed storage containers.
+A designated spot in the fridge will be provided for storage.
 It is the camper’s responsibility to bring to camp any food substitutions not routinely provided by IMC.
 A few exceptions apply, such as soy milk (if requested in advance).

-After picking up the packet at registration at IMC, the parents/guardians and camper need to check in at the Dining Hall to meet the kitchen staff and finalize any special meal plans.
+After picking up the packet at registration at IMC, the parents/guardians and camper need to check in at the Dining Hall to introduce themselves to kitchen staff, finalize any special meal plans, and learn where to go for special diets during regular meal service.

 The key for IMC to be able to accommodate special diets is communication.